wgarrett4/fallhacking2020/README.md

 The setup (mandatory -- i.e. **nothing else is graded without this**).
 There are no limitations to using outside sources on the setup phase:
  - [ ] Sign up for WeChall, connected to overthewire.org .
 Guide is here: https://overthewire.org/information/wechall.html
  - [ ] Add overthewire.org as a linked site in wechall here https://www.wechall.net/linked_sites
- - [ ] Make a pull request to this page, updating the table below with your real name, overthewire name, and wechall name.
+ - [ ] Make a pull request to this page, updating the table below with your initials, overthewire name, and wechall name.
 More info here https://docs.github.com/en/free-pro-team@latest/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request
+ - [ ] Go to the D2L forum "Wargames Mapping" and post your wechall username and your overthewire username

 Shell hacking (25%).
 Looking up a Linux command or conceptual help is fine.
 Looking up **answers** = integrity violation.
 Just don't do it.
 Looking up a Linux command is fine.
 Source **everything**   :